deliyurek34/wp-rocket-plugin/README.md

 ## What is WP Rocket 3.19.1.1?

-**WP Rocket 3.19.1.1**; WordPress sitenizi hızlandırmak için geliştirilmiş, dünyanın en popüler cache ve performans eklentisinin en güncel ve gelişmiş sürümüdür.
-Hiçbir teknik bilgi gerektirmeden, Google PageSpeed skorunu yükseltmek ve ziyaretçilerine ışık hızında bir deneyim sunmak isteyen herkes için idealdir.
+**WP Rocket 3.19.1.1** is the newest and most advanced version of the world’s most popular cache and performance plugin for WordPress.
+It’s ideal for anyone who wants to boost their Google PageSpeed scores and give their visitors a lightning-fast experience—no technical skills required.

-WP Rocket Pro ile, profesyonel hızlandırma araçları herkese açık!
-Kur, aktif et, hızın tadını çıkar!
+With WP Rocket Pro, professional speed tools are accessible to everyone!
+Install, activate, and enjoy the speed boost!

 ### Key Features of WP Rocket

-- **Sayfa önbellekleme** ile hızda gözle görülür artış
+- **Page caching** for instant speed improvements
-- **Tek tıkla önbellek temizleme** ve otomatik ayarlar
+- **One-click cache clearing** and automatic optimization
-- **Dosya küçültme** (CSS, JS, HTML minify) sayesinde daha hızlı yükleme
+- **File minification** (CSS, JS, HTML) for faster load times
-- **Gecikmeli yükleme (lazy load)** ile görsellerde ekstra hız
+- **Lazy load** for images and iframes, making pages even snappier
-- **Veritabanı optimizasyonu** ile temiz ve hızlı site altyapısı
+- **Database optimization** for a clean and fast site foundation
-- **CDN entegrasyonu** ile global hız
+- **CDN integration** for global speed
-- **Google Fonts optimizasyonu** ve kritik CSS oluşturma
+- **Google Fonts optimization** and critical CSS generation
-- WooCommerce, WPML, Yoast ve daha birçok popüler eklenti ile tam uyum
+- Full compatibility with WooCommerce, WPML, Yoast, and many other popular plugins

 ---